A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

 Classic theory for significance testing in linear regression operates on two fixed nested models.
-For example, if $M$ and $M\cup\{j\}$ are fixed subsets of $\{1,\ldots p\}$, then to test the significance of the $j$th predictor in the model (with variables in) $M\cup\{j\}$, one naturally uses the chi-squared test, which computes the drop in residual sum of squares (RSS) from regression on $M\cup\{j\}$ and $M$,
+For example, if $M$ and $M\cup\{j\}$ are fixed subsets of $\{1,\ldots, p\}$, then to test the significance of the $j$th predictor in the model (with variables in) $M\cup\{j\}$, one naturally uses the chi-squared test, which computes the drop in residual sum of squares (RSS) from regression on $M\cup\{j\}$ and $M$,

 and compares this to a $\chi_1^2$ distribution.
-(Here $\sigma^2$ is assumed to be known; when $\sigma^2$ is unknown, we use the sample variance in its place, which results in the F-test, equivalent to the t-test, for testing the significance of variable $j$.)
+(Here, $\sigma^2$ is assumed to be known; when $\sigma^2$ is unknown, we use the sample variance in its place, which results in the $F$-test, equivalent to the $t$-test, for testing the significance of variable~$j$.)

 Often, however, one would like to run the same test for $M$ and $M\cup\{j\}$ that are not fixed, but the outputs of an adaptive or greedy procedure.
-Unfortunately, adaptivity invalidates the use of a $\chi_1^2$ null distribution for the statistic \eqref{eq:chisq}.
-As a simple example, consider forward stepwise regression: starting with an empty model $M=\emptyset$, we enter predictors one at a time, at each step choosing the predictor $j$ that gives the largest drop in residual sum of squares.
-In other words, forward stepwise regression chooses $j$ at each step in order to maximize $R_j$ in \eqref{eq:chisq}, over all $j\notin M$.
-Since $R_j$ follows a $\chi_1^2$ distribution under the null hypothesis for each fixed $j$, the maximum possible $R_j$ will clearly be stochastically larger than $\chi_1^2$ under the null.
+Unfortunately, adaptivity invalidates the use of a $\chi_1^2$ null distribution for the statistic \eqref{eqchisq}.
+As a simple example, consider forward stepwise regression: starting with an empty model $M=\varnothing$, we enter predictors one at a time, at each step choosing the predictor $j$ that gives the largest drop in residual sum of squares.
+In other words, forward stepwise regression chooses $j$ at each step in order to maximize $R_j$ in \eqref{eqchisq}, over all $j\notin M$.
+Since $R_j$ follows a $\chi_1^2$ distribution under the null hypothesis for each fixed~$j$, the maximum possible $R_j$ will clearly be stochastically larger than $\chi_1^2$ under the null.
 Therefore, using a chi-squared test to evaluate the significance of a predictor entered by forward stepwise regression would be far too liberal (having type I error much larger than the nominal level).
-Figure \ref{fig:chisqqq} demonstrates this point by displaying the quantiles of $R_1$ in forward stepwise regression (the chi-squared statistic for the first predictor to enter) versus those of a $\chi_1^2$ variate, in the fully null case (when $\beta^*=0$).
+Figure~\ref {fig1}(a) demonstrates this point by displaying the quantiles of $R_1$ in forward stepwise regression (the chi-squared statistic for the first predictor to enter) versus those of a $\chi_1^2$ variate, in the fully null case (when $\beta^*=0$).
 A test at the $5\%$ level, for example, using the $\chi^2_1$ cutoff of $3.84$, would have an actual type I error of about $39\%$.